 - Top Doctors: Washington DC Area

-Dr. Paul Sugarbaker currently holds several titles, including Director of the Center of Gastrointestinal Malignancies and the Chief of Peritoneal Surface Malignancies at MedStar Washington Hospital Center.
-Dr. Sugarbaker also operates Sugarbaker Oncology (his own medical practice) out of the Hospital Center.
+Dr. Paul Sugarbaker held several titles before his retirement, including Director of the Center of Gastrointestinal Malignancies and the Chief of Peritoneal Surface Malignancies at MedStar Washington Hospital Center.
+He previously managed his private practice, Sugarbaker Oncology, at the MedStar Washington Hospital Center.

-In addition to continuing to treat patients, Dr. Sugarbaker is endlessly searching for ways to better refine the Sugarbaker Procedure to produce optimal results for all patients.
-He believes there is a cure for cancers like mesothelioma and is maintaining his lifelong quest to try to discover it.
+In addition to treating patients, Dr. Sugarbaker continually searched for ways to improve the Sugarbaker Procedure in order to produce optimal results for all patients.
+He believed that there is a cure for cancers like mesothelioma and maintained his lifelong quest to discover it.

-Dr. Sugarbaker’s ongoing research spans a number of abdominal cancers with a prominent focus on peritoneal mesothelioma.
-He is also interested in the way cancer spreads to secondary locations in the body and how it can occur in large regions throughout the body, called carcinomatosis.
+Dr. Sugarbaker’s research spans a number of abdominal cancers with a prominent focus on peritoneal mesothelioma.
+He was also interested in carcinomatosis, studying the way that cancer spreads to secondary locations in the body, especially in large regions.

 Notable Work by Dr. Paul Sugarbaker

 In his attempt to refine the Sugarbaker Procedure and find a cure for epithelial peritoneal mesothelioma, Dr. Sugarbaker researched the effectiveness of three different protocols.
 His study reviewed the survival rates of 129 patients, evaluating each protocol to determine the best treatment option for mesothelioma patients.